cupidthecat/cupidfm/README.md

 - [ ] Add error handling for failed memory allocations
 - [ ] Optimize file loading performance for large directories
 - [ ] Optimize scrolling
+- [ ] Use tree command to rewrite tree preview
+- [ ] Use YSAP make-diagram program to learn more about files

 ### Edit Mode Issues
 - [ ] Banner marquee not rotating correctly when rotating in edit mode